 Building codes, materials used, and designs have changed over time.
 This does not reflect poorly on an older home.
 Many older homes have proven themselves successful with good performance over time.

 During the construction phase, Renoteck will answer all your questions and concerns regarding your roofs performance.
 Alberta has a challenging winter climate that can have a serious fiscal impact on your home.
-Your roof is the first line of defence to protect your investment.
+Your roof is the first line of defense to protect your investment.